aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 All fortunes are wrong except this one.

-Last update: Fri Jun 14 05:07:06 2024
+Last update: Sat Jun 15 05:07:31 2024

 ### Let's play! 🎮